Scroll through the slideshow above.

 Dotdash was established in Brisbane, Australia in 1987 by designers Despina Macris and Mark Ross.
 Over the last 25 years we have completed over 4,000 projects for a diverse range of clients.

-Despina and Mark now lead an interdisciplinary design team providing design services to assist people to find their way around public places - wayfinding design.
+Despina Macris and Mark Ross now lead an interdisciplinary design team providing design services to assist people to find their way around public places - wayfinding design.

 This work helps to establish the identity and legibility of places providing both social and commercial benefits to the community.

-Ultimately we believe our work contributes to the physical, social and cultural fabric of a place.
+Ultimately they believe their work contributes to the physical, social and cultural fabric of a place.

-We regularly work with other design professionals in the construction industry such as architects, engineers, landscape architects and interior designers.
-Our clients include, managing contractors, property developers, government bodies and institutions.
+Dotdash regularly work with other design professionals in the construction industry such as architects, engineers, landscape architects and interior designers.
+Dotdash's clients include, managing contractors, property developers, government bodies and institutions.

 Projects span across all types of public sectors including health care, transportation, education, recreation, urban centres, civic places, retail and commercial, major events and parklands.